mortemn/Toad/README.md

 # Toad
-A minimal OCaml interpreter inspired by the book Writing an Interpreter in Go by Thorsten Ball.
+A minimal interpreter written in OCaml inspired by the book Writing an Interpreter in Go by Thorsten Ball.